Posted on June 20, 2016 and last updated on August 30, 2025

 • Difficulty: easy

-• Sights: sandplain grasslands
+• Sights: sandplain grasslands, ponds

 The preserve is right next to the roaring Route 1, and depending on the wind direction, can be a bit noisy.

 Directions: From Cook’s Corner intersection, take Bath Road to the stoplight at Lowe’s.
 Turn left (northeast) on Old Bath Road, go approximately 1.3 miles and look on your right for Lindbergh Crossing (identified by a street sign).
 On Google maps, this road is called Wilderness Way.
 Park along the road before the iron gate and walk around the barrier and down the paved road toward the sand plan.
+Additionally, you can park at a gate at the end of the little lane next to Sturgeon Lane (Sturgeon Lane is a private drive).
+Turn onto this unmarked road from Old Bath Road, right across the street from Harry’s Drive.

 Let me know if you have any trail updates or corrections!